mono/CocosSharp/Readme.md

 	Resolving deltas: 100% (14127/14127), done.
 	Checking out files: 100% (4130/4130), done.

 To support Android, iOS, and other platforms, you must have a version of MonoGame (develop branch) version 3.0 available.
 The MonoGame repository is a submodule of the Cocos2D-XNA project that all the solutions reference.

 To initialise and update the required MonoGame submodules that we reference you will need to do the following:

-Change into the cocos2d-xna directory to issue the following submodule commands.
+In the CocosSharp directory to issue the following submodule commands.

 > $ git submodule init